 Frequently Asked Questions (FAQs)

-Here are some of the most frequently asked questions about the inverse head and shoulders pattern in forex:
+Here are some of the most frequently asked questions about the inverse head and shoulders pattern:

 How accurate is the inverse head and shoulders pattern?